SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/318-redeam-a-cybrancee-web-hosting-plan.md

 ![](./content/images/Rewards/Redeeming-your-Rewards/Cybrancee-Web-Hosting-2.png)

 4. Click the submit button to proceed.
-(Depending on which option you selected in Step #3, the button will be labeled either ”Check,” “Transfer,” or “Use.”)
+(Depending on which option you selected in Step #3, the button will be labeled either "Check," "Transfer," or "Use.")

-5. Enter your redemption code in the text field (under “Promotion”) and click “Validate Code.”
+5. Enter your redemption code in the text field (under "Promotion") and click "Validate Code."

 ![](./content/images/Rewards/Redeeming-your-Rewards/Cybrancee-Web-Hosting-3.png)